MLucasZ/TDA602-buffer-overruns/README.md

 ### Part 1 : Gaining root access

+#### How it works ?

 In order to gain root access to this machine, we are going to use the `addhostalias` executable file, which seems to be vulnerable to buffer overruns.
 In order to exploit this, we are going to go through several steps :
 - analyse the vulnerability in the code
-- use gdb to debug and analyse how the program behave
+- use gdb to analyse how the program behave according to the arguments that we give to it
 - find a way to exploit it, in our case we'll use Python which allow us to have our root shell more easily, since it's a high level language, we can focus on the content of our malicious code instead of how to generate it